Deducteam/isabelle_dedukti/README.md

     patch -uREp0 -d <path to your Isabelle distribution>/src/HOL/ < HOL.patch
     ```

-    - To create the patch:
+    - To update the patch:

     ```
     cd path_to_unpatched_Isabelle_dir